 Since April 2009, EU citizens + Norway, Island and Liechtenstein under 26 have free entrance in every museum of France and every national museum.

-In some museums, you need to do the line anyway and then take your free ticket.
+In some museums, you need to do the line anyway and then take your free ticket, following the rules of free entrance for under 26 in Paris.
 In others, you can just show a valid ID and enter, without any queue.
 But let’s focus on all the advantages for those who are younger than 26.
 If you are an Eu resident, this is a real money-saving!